ripose-jp/Memento/README.md

 * sqlite3
 * MeCab

-    * With a system dictionary like ipadic Linux and OS X
+    * With a system dictionary like ipadic on Linux and OS X

 * Json-C
 * libzip